 On average workers in the UK’s digital sector are paid 44 percent more than those working outside of it and with the success that the sector is enjoying, salaries look set to grow higher.

 On March 17, a number of esteemed publishers, the BBC and the Telegraph included, reported that the UK Tech industry was growing twice as fast as the UK economy.
-Six months down the line and little has changed and so what are the factors driving the digital industry and who are some of its leading players?
+Six months down the line and little has changed and so <content removed by moderator>and who are some of its leading players?

 Investment in the Digital Sector